-Rise is a 2018 TV show from NBC, based on the novel Drama High (itself based on a real high school in Pennsylvania), starring Josh Radnor as Lou Mazzuchelli (affectionately known by his students as "Mr. Mazzu"), an exceptionally average high school English teacher with Dead Poets Society-style aspirations who takes over the Drama Club in the pilot episode.
-It also features his ambitious blonde wife, Gail (Marley Shelton), and the former-now-assistant drama club director, Tracey (Rosie Perez).
+Rise is a 2018 TV show from NBC, based on the novel Drama High (itself Very Loosely Based on a True Story), starring Josh Radnor as an exceptionally average high-school English teacher with Dead Poets Society-style aspirations.
+He takes over the Drama Club in the pilot episode and decides, despite the school being in a small conservative town, to put on Spring Awakening.

 Tropes in Rise: